Bringing marine life back to South Florida's 'forgotten edge'

 It's a sliver of habitat compared to what they'd have in a natural environment, he says, but a critical one.
 And it's now at risk of shrinking further, as many of South Florida's concrete seawalls, built in the post-World War II boom, are hitting the end of their lifetime — what Tiedeman calls the "seawall pandemic."
 Those seawalls, it turns out, are increasingly being replaced with steel or vinyl — smooth, featureless products that offer no welcoming texture for living things.

-"We're taking that last one percent [of habitat] that they're clinging to and changing the material," Van de Riet says, "pulling the rug out from under these oysters."
+"We're taking that last 1% [of habitat] that they're clinging to and changing the material," Van de Riet says, "pulling the rug out from under these oysters."

 His hope is that his mangrove planters will help sustain populations of those oysters through the transition.